 Our language course offerings are for students at many levels of language proficiency and understanding.
 Our main programs are designed to enhance active communication skills, solid grammatical training, and to develop an appreciation of many different cultures.
 We explore Romance languages and traditions from Latin and vernacular, to dialect and regional variations, to creole and hybrid idioms.
 Our language courses promote lively, inclusive environments in which to learn a new language or to improve your skills.

 Our literature and culture course offerings take students on stimulating journeys of wonder and complexity.
 We teach literature and culture courses in French, Italian, Spanish and Portuguese, as well as in English.
 Our course topics range from the earliest European oral and literary traditions, to the earliest cultural exchanges with North Africa and Asia, to the history of navigation and global exploration, to the cultural explosion of the Renaissance, the Enlightenment, and Romanticism; to innovation in modernity and postmodernism, to post-colonial regions and relations, to globalization and current affairs.

 Our diverse courses intersect with multiple areas of interest and study such as Cinema and Visual Studies, Linguistics, Theatre, Music, African, Asian, Caribbean, European, Latin American Studies, Indigenous Studies, Gender Studies, Social Sciences and Critical Theory.

-We offer our students outstanding preparation in critical thinking, analytical writing, and professionalism.
-Our department provides a superior education in the Humanities in preparation for a future in a globalized economy and diverse communities.
+We offer our students outstanding preparation in critical thinking and analytical writing.
+Our department provides an education in the Humanities in preparation for a future in a globalized economy and diverse communities.
 Our graduates pursue a wide variety of careers in teaching, law, business, management, government, journalism, and the sciences, among many other fields.